-To meet the criteria to be awarded the status of Associate Fellow, participants will also carry out two teaching observations (with reflections), create a teaching philosophy statement (500 words) and a final narrative of professional practice (1400 words), which draws together their learning and experiences in relation to the UKPSF and course content.
+To meet the criteria to be awarded the status of Associate Fellow, participants will also carry out two teaching observations, create a teaching philosophy statement (500 words) and a final narrative of professional practice (1400 words), which draws together their learning and experiences in relation to the UKPSF and course content.
 Participants will be fully guided on these aspects of assessment and given the opportunity to develop them right from the start of the first workshop.

 Finally, for those participants wishing to gain University credit (30 credits at Masters level) there is the opportunity to broaden the e-portfolio of work (additional 3000 words) which leads to a Postgraduate Award qualification.
-Participants will enrol formally for this qualification and the usual postgraduate course regulations will apply.
+Participants will enrol formally for this qualification and the usual postgraduate course assessment and regulations will apply.